greg-raven/Uncommon-Sense/_posts/2012-10-04-individual-freedom-or-the-ant-heap-of-totalitarianism.md

 ---
-title: 'Individual freedom, or the ant heap of totalitarianism'
+title: "Individual freedom, or the ant heap of totalitarianism"
 layout: post
 categories:
 - liberty